maflcko/b-c-gui-translations-review/reviews/ca.md

         <translation>El temps transcorregut des que es va rebre d'aquesta transacció una nova transacció acceptada al nostre igual.</translation>

 ERR
-The translation is inaccurate and has grammar issues.
-'Des que es va rebre d'aquesta transacció una nova transacció acceptada al nostre igual' does not make sense in Catalan, and the sentence structure is incorrect.
-"Igual" is not commonly used for "peer" in this context; "parella" or "company" might be more appropriate, but often "peer" is directly translated as "peer" in technical contexts or "node" in cryptocurrencies.
-"Elapsed time" is better as "Temps transcorregut".
+The Catalan translation is ungrammatical and mistranslates "peer" as "igual" and includes a redundant/incorrect reference to "aquesta transacció".
+It should clearly state the elapsed time since a new transaction from this peer, accepted into our mempool, was received.

 Correct translation:
-El temps transcorregut des que es va rebre d'aquest igual (peer) una transacció nova acceptada al nostre mempool.
+Temps transcorregut des que es va rebre d'aquest parell una nova transacció acceptada al nostre mempool.
 ```

 <!-- cache_translation_check_ca_3a1d40980e262a7490fc7adaac9271e313f74e5dcb47b39d69efe8b549882101 -->